radareorg/radare2-book/src/r2yara/intro.md

 ### Rule management

-The plugin include two rules files by default in the folder `rules` of the plugin.
+The plugin loads automatically the rules files from the folder `rules-yara3` in the folder `$R2PM_PLUGDIR`.
 The already loaded rules can be listed:

 ```console
 [0x00055a40]> yrl